-To MANIPULATE with guidance the characteristic curve of Germanium diode.
+To study the characteristic curve of Germanium Diode

 A germanium diode requires a lower voltage due to its higher atomic number, which makes it more unstable.
 Silicon is used far more extensively than germanium in solid state devices because of its stability.